Heiðmörk: Recreational area

 Tree planting in Heidmork began in the summer of 1949 in so-called Teygingar on the heathland above the old farm of Elliðavatn (Elliðavatnsheiði).
-There were planted 8.000 plants of Scots pine (Pinus sylvestris), 500 of Norway spruce (Picea abies), and 500 of Sitka spruce (Picea sitchensis) which now forms a part of the woodland in Heiðmörk now known as Undanfari.
+There were planted 8,000 Scots pine (Pinus sylvestris), 500 Norway spruce (Picea abies), and 500 Sitka spruce (Picea sitchensis) which now form a part of the woodland in Heiðmörk now known as Undanfari.
 Scots pine is scattered near Undanfara and on Elliðavatnsheiði, and probably some can be traced back to the first planting in Heiðmörk.
 It is worth mentioning that the spring of 1949 was one of the coldest during the 20th century.
-The forest in Heiðmörk now covers 820 ha of Conifer and 650 ha of Birch in gross profit.
+The forest in Heiðmörk now covers 820 ha of conifer and 650 ha of birch in gross profit.
 Reykjavík Forestry Association has supervised and managed the afforestation in Heiðmörk from the starting point.
 Reykjavík Municipal Work School has done an invaluable work on the premises and the teenagers continue their work in the summer.

 Since Heiðmörk was opened “pioneers” have worked in Heiðmörk.
-At first 50 strips of land were allotted to these groups of pioneers (often comprising societies of individuals), and each allotment was on the scale of 1-5 ha.
+At first 50 strips of land were allotted to these groups of pioneers (often comprising societies of individuals), and each allotment was on the scale of 1–5 ha.
 Now there are approximately 140 “pioneer plots” altogether.
 The plots have been allotted to associations and groups within this field of interest for planting and outdoor recreational area.
 The associations are supplied with tree seedlings, equipment, fertilizer, and guidance as needed by Reykjavík Forestry Association in return for planting and keeping the area clean.
 Proprietary right does not comply with the plots, but it is marked the party in question.
 In latter years there are increasingly more groups which are making footpaths, thinning, and installing benches and alike, each at their own patch.
-In the recent years there have been 20 – 30 groups taking an active part in the planting process, and every year the number of groups increases by 2 – 4 new ones.
+In the recent years there have been 20–30 groups taking an active part in the planting process, and every year the number of groups increases by 2–4 new ones.